Raincoast’s flagship projects

 Through directed conservation efforts on umbrella species, Raincoast strives to protect all species and ecosystem processes existing along the British Columbia coastline.

 We use on-the-ground, peer-reviewed science to further these objectives and more accurately understand the complexities of the coastal ecosystem.
 By furthering our knowledge base we are better equipped to both influence decision makers and inspire the public in an effort to conserve and protect the wild salmon, herring, grizzly bears, wolves, marine mammals, and marine birds, who make this coast their home.

 Pacific salmon are an integral component of marine and terrestrial food webs.
-Our research areas examine salmon as a food source for bears, sea lice transfer to smolts, historic salmon abundance, fisheries models and small streams.
-We advocate for inclusion of bears in salmon management, reform of fisheries models, removal of open net fish farms, and habitat protection.
+Our research areas examine salmon as a food source for bears and Southern Resident killer whales, juvenile salmon in the Fraser Estuary, and fisheries management.
+We advocate for inclusion of wildlife in salmon management, reform of fisheries models and management, and habitat protection.
+We also undertake habitat restoration in the Fraser River estuary.

 Raincoast’s Wolf Project combines field work, cutting-edge scientific tools, and traditional ecological knowledge to conduct rigorous research and advocacy on behalf of coastal wolves.
 Our collaborative effort among Raincoast scientists, the Heiltsuk First Nation, and several universities is creating new knowledge about this globally unique wolf-deer-salmon system.